Dinnis Surname

 Where Does The Last Name Dinnis Come From? nationality or country of origin

-Dinnis (Marathi: िदन्णीस, Russian: Диннис) is found most in England.
-It may also be rendered in the variant forms:.
-Click here to see other possible spellings of this surname.
+The surname Dinnis (Marathi: िदन्णीस, Russian: Диннис) is found in England more than any other country/territory.
+It can also be found as:.
+Click here for other possible spellings of this name.

 How Common Is The Last Name Dinnis? popularity and diffusion

-The surname Dinnis is the 671,677th most frequently used last name on earth, held by approximately 1 in 16,376,508 people.
-This surname occurs mostly in Europe, where 55 percent of Dinnis reside; 48 percent reside in Northern Europe and 48 percent reside in British Isles.
-It is also the 313,309th most commonly held first name at a global level, borne by 696 people.
+The surname Dinnis is the 671,677th most widely held surname in the world It is held by around 1 in 16,376,508 people.
+The last name occurs mostly in Europe, where 55 percent of Dinnis reside; 48 percent reside in Northern Europe and 48 percent reside in British Isles.
+It is also the 313,309th most common first name globally, borne by 696 people.

 Dinnis Family Population Trend historical fluctuation

-The frequency of Dinnis has changed over time.
-In England the number of people who held the Dinnis last name grew 104 percent between 1881 and 2014; in The United States it grew 379 percent between 1880 and 2014 and in Scotland it grew 200 percent between 1881 and 2014.
+The incidence of Dinnis has changed through the years.
+In England the number of people bearing the Dinnis last name grew 104 percent between 1881 and 2014; in The United States it grew 379 percent between 1880 and 2014 and in Scotland it grew 200 percent between 1881 and 2014.

 Dinnis Last Name Statistics demography

-The religious adherence of those holding the Dinnis last name is chiefly Catholic (100%) in Ireland.
+The religious devotion of those holding the Dinnis last name is principally Catholic (100%) in Ireland.

-In The United States Dinnis are 5.59% more likely to be registered with the Democratic Party than the national average, with 58.82% being registered to vote for the political party.
+In The United States those bearing the Dinnis surname are 5.59% more likely to be registered with the Democratic Party than the national average, with 58.82% registered to vote for the party.

 The amount Dinnis earn in different countries varies greatly.
 In South Africa they earn 85.75% more than the national average, earning R 441,408 per year and in United States they earn 6.41% more than the national average, earning $45,914 USD per year.